Jewell Jones

 Jewell Jones (born April 11, 1995) is an American politician from the state of Michigan.
 He served on the city council of Inkster, Michigan, and was elected to represent the 11th district of the Michigan House of Representatives as the youngest representative in state history.
 He is a member of the Democratic Party.

 Early life and education

 Jones's parents involved him in his church and in volunteering from a young age.
 He became a deacon in his family church.
 Jones graduated from John Glenn High School in Westland, Michigan, in 2013.
 He is a student at the University of Michigan–Dearborn, where he is pursuing a Dual-Degree in Business and Political Science.
 He participated in the Army Reserve Officers' Training Corps.
 During his years in school, he became involved in politics, working on the political campaigns of David Knezek for Michigan State Senate and Hilliard Hampton for mayor of Inkster, Michigan, in 2014.
 In 2015, at the age of 20, he was elected and sworn into the Inkster City Council, becoming the youngest councilperson in the city's history.
+Jones campaigned for Hillary Clinton in the 2016 election.